 A pair of breezy mazurkas to wish Cool Spinnings to Alasdair Paton and all the courageous amateur cyclists taking on the gruelling Étape du Tour in the French Alps this Sunday 19 July.

 Andy Cutting (diatonic button accordion, triangle), Jo Freya (vocals, clarinet, bass clarinet, soprano and tenor saxophones, whistle), Paul James (border bagpipes, soprano and alto saxophones, whistle), Gregory Jolivet (alto hurdy-gurdy), Dave Shepherd (violin, octave violin), Barn Stradling (acoustic bass guitar, octave bass guitar), Jon Swayne (border bagpipes, soprano and alto saxophones)

-For upcoming gigs, band news and recordings, go to Blowzabella’s website here.
+For upcoming gigs, band news, and to possess Strange News in the flesh, go to Blowzabella’s website, here.

 Ernesto Voena (diatonic accordion), Angelo Girardi (bass guitar), Giulia Tomasi (violin), Arcangelo Divita (clarinet), Luigi Mingoni (flute), Marco Gajon (guitar)

 This group from the Piedmont region of north-west Italy specialises in playing for folk dances.
 The dancers in this video show the lilting rhythms of the mazurka steps.

 (‘The Muffler / Bhaskar’s (Mazurka)’ YouTube video, 4:16.
 Posted by girando49, 23 Feb 2014. https://www.youtube.com/watch?v=LC9BzvTd1g8)